jbaudru/RAGDiffusion/README.md

 | RTX 3090 | 15 | 0.35 | 7.5 | 0.15 | 3.53s |
 | RTX 3090 | 25 | 0.25 | 7.5 | 0.15 | 3.88s |

+*Todo: Test runtime when using .srt file, using multiple prompts, and using a different model.*

 ## Example